wp-plugins/bug-library/readme.txt

 1. Upload the extracted folder to the /wp-content/plugins/ directory
 1. Activate the plugin in the Wordpress Admin
 1. To get a basic Bug Library list showing on one of your Wordpress pages, create a new page and type the following text: [bug-library]

+There are a number of optional arguments that can be specified with the shortcode.
+Here they are with examples for each:

+[bug-library bugcategorylist='3,4,5'] = List of bug categories to display [bug-library bugtypeid='4'] = List of bugs from a specific category [bug-library bugstatusid='5'] = List of bugs that have a specific status [bug-library bugpriorityid='6'] = List of bugs that have a specific priority

+These shortcode options can be combined:

+[bug-library bugcategorylist='3,4,5' bugtypeid='4' bugstatusid='5' bugpriorityid='6']

 1. Configure the Bug Library General Options section for more control over the plugin functionality.
 1. Copy the file single-bug-library-bugs.php from the bug-library plugin directory to your theme directory to display all information related to your bugs.
 You might have to edit this file a bit and compare it to single.php to get the proper layout to show up on your web site.

 == Changelog ==

+= 1.2 =
+* Added options to shortcode to allow users to specify bug priority, type and status as arguments

 = 1.1.2 =
 * Fixed issue with status field not display correct entry when editing bugs